LeFamil99/DodgeRP/README.md

 ```
 - 1/7/2021 [01:14 AM] version Alpha 0.7.3 :
 ```
-- Fixed problem where sprites where appearing in the wrong mode
+- (FIXED) Problem where sprites where appearing in the wrong mode
 ```